Nolan Arenado Player Props: Cardinals vs. Tigers

 Nolan Arenado At The Plate

-- Arenado is hitting .236 with four doubles, two home runs and 11 walks.
+- Arenado is batting .242 with four doubles, two home runs and 11 walks.

-- In 64.5% of his games this year (20 of 31), Arenado has picked up at least one hit, and in eight of those games (25.8%) he recorded multiple hits.

-- In 31 games played this season, he has gone deep in two of them.
+- In 32 games played this year, he has gone deep in two of them.

-- In 22.6% of his games this year, Arenado has had at least one RBI.
-He's picked up more than one in 12.9% and driven in three or more of his team's runs in three contests.
+- In eight games this year (25.0%), Arenado has picked up an RBI, and in four of those games (12.5%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.